kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-WebDecode/README.md

 ![about](./about.png)

-This definitely made me want to see the source.
+This made me want to see the source.

 ![about_source](./about_source.png)

-Line 44 looks like base64 encoding, off to CyberChef.
+Line 44 appears to be base64 encoding, so I'm off to CyberChef.

 ![flag](./flag.png)